maxcodes/digital_garden/_data/directives.md

   - Think about how success looks like in 20 years, and work backwards.
 - From Loving What Is
   - Stop fighting reality.
+- From The Surrender Experiment
+  - Get to know your inner voice
+    - And more specifically: learn to identify the mask that is speaking
+  - Hold the fort until a solution makes itself known.
+Trust the process.
+Life is infinitely smarter than you.
+  - Do whatever is put in front of you with all your heart and soul without regard for personal results.
+Do the work as though it were given to you by the universe itself - because it was.